 The aim is to:

 Proposals should build on a business plan, and focus foremost on achieving high impact (corresponding to a score of minimum 4 out of 5 during evaluation).
-As for proposals for other Horizon 2020 innovation actions, “excellence” and “implementation” will also be assessed, yet only if the minimum threshold for “impact” is achieved.
+As for proposals for other Horizon 2020 innovation actions, “excellence” and “implementation” is also assessed, yet only if the minimum threshold for “impact” is achieved.
 Other factors playing a role during the evaluation process will be the size of the budget allocated to industry participants (especially SMEs), the number of industry participants and gender balance of the staff representing the consortium in the proposal.

 Continuation of the Fast Track to Innovation beyond 2016 will depend on the results of an in-depth evaluation of the pilot scheme.